Sebastian-Fitzner/veams-component-rte/README.md

 ## Description

 The RTE component is a simple partial which supports the usage of markdown files just by refencing them in your file system.
-You need to make sure that you start the link to your file at the root directory.

 -----------